mirzask/cardi/content/Cardiac CT/How to Read a TAVI Scan.md

 ![[How to Read a TAVI Scan-20241220132503705.webp]] Figure source: [^scct]

+# Estimate LVEF

+- On the Right top column there is an LVEF module that you can use to estimate LVEF
+	- Dr. Saghir said it works well about ~80% of the time.
 # [[Transcatheter Aortic Valve Implantation (TAVI)|TAVI]] "Landing Zone"

 - The TAVI “landing zone” comprises the valve cusps, aortic annulus and LVOT.[^scct]